You don't have to be Ukrainian....

 The orchestra is comprised of the complete mandolin family – prima, mandola, tenor mandolin, mando-cello and bass (both mando and string).
 It is augmented by accordion, flute, oboe, clarinet and percussion.
 It currently also has 4-string and 3-string domras in the string section.

 As part of the Ensemble, the orchestra accompanies the choir and vocal and instrumental soloists.
 It also has an extensive repertoire of its own (folk, world, classical) and presents its own concerts in theatres such as Glenn Gould Studio.
 It presents a broad range of performances with instrumental soloists on domra, balalaika, cimbalom, flute, oboe, clarinet, pan flute; and with professional vocal soloists.

 Musicians on either domra or mandolin must read music adequately in order to participate in the string section.
 Players who need to upgrade their techniques or reading skills can apply for lessons under the program of mandolin (or domra) instruction offered by the Ensemble.

 Musicians on accordion (or bayan), woodwinds or percussion must be highly qualified and must audition with the Artistic Director by contacting the Ensemble office to arrange an appointment.
 Although the orchestra is an amateur group, the level of performance is professional and requires the performance of the above instruments to be at a professional level.

-Orchestra rehearsals are held every Monday night from 7:30 to 10:00 in room 304 of Columbus Centre, 901 Lawrence Avenue West, just west of Dufferin.
+Orchestra rehearsals are held every Monday night from 7:30 to 10:00 at the Borochov Cultural Centre, 272 Codsell Ave.
 Before making an appointment for an audition, anyone interested in joining the orchestra is welcome to attend a rehearsal as an observer to better acquaint themselves with the repertoire and level of performance.